 Yes.
-We promote and encourage using fluoride to prevent cavities.
+We recommend and encourage using fluoride to prevent cavities.
 Since this is a hotly debated topic, we will share some of what the Canadian Dental Association (CDA) has to say about it.

 What is fluoride?